Sir John Lees, 1st Baronet: Blackrock House

 He became wealthy and acquired several parcels of sea-front land ranging from 50 ft x 50 ft to 19 acres, between Maretimo House, Lord Cloncurry's house, in Blackrock, a Dublin suburb, and the Martello Tower at Seapoint.
 In 1774 Lees built Blackrock House, one of the few 18th-century mansions built with red brick and with some fine features such as a two-storey red brick porch, a large coach-house, stable yard and gate-lodge.
 The house is still standing, although currently divided into flats.
 The building was described thus in 1825 by his eldest brother Harcourt Lees:

 In 1785 when the balloonist Richard Crosbie flew from the Duke of Leinster's lawn he came down in the sea and when rescued by the Dunleary barge was landed at Blackrock House.
 Crosbie was entertained by Lord Rutland, the Lord Lieutenant of Ireland, who rented the house as his temporary summer residence.
 The house was therefore sometimes known as Rutland House or the Lord Lieutenant's Lodge.
 Other frequent visitors were distinguished people and nobility, such as the Marquis of Buckingham, who like Lord Rutland was a Lord Lieutenant of Ireland.

 A more tragic event took place in mid-November 1807 when two troop ships sunk in Dublin Bay.
-They were carrying troops bound for the Napoleonic war and were caught in gale-force winds and heavy snow after leaving Dublin Port.
-The storm carried them as far a Bray Head and back to Dunleary.
+They were carrying troops bound for the Napoleonic Wars and were caught in gale-force winds and heavy snow after leaving Dublin Port.
+The storm carried them south as far a Bray Head and back north to Dunleary.
 Later a longboat was launched with the master, the captain Robert Jones, seamen and passengers when the ship was wrecked off Sir John's house.
 Thirty-seven troops from the packet boat Prince of Wales were drowned nearby and it has been suggested the men may have been deliberately locked below deck while the ship's captain and crew escaped.
 The captain was imprisoned but no trial account was found.
 The bodies from the shipwreck were recovered and laid out for the inquest in the coach house of Blackrock House and buried in the small Merrion Graveyard, in Booterstown.

 Upon Lees' death his eldest son, Harcourt Lees inherited Blackrock House and in turn his son, also called John Lees became its owner.
 The Kingstown extension to the Dublin and Kingstown Railway, completed in 1837, ran along the seafront of the property, but houses have been built on a more recent street, Maretimo Gardens East, between the rear of the house and the railway.